ship-nix/nix-npm-exploration/README.md

 nix build
 ```

-If the build went well, you can inspect the production build in the `result` folder.
+If the build went well, you can inspect the output of a production build in the `result` folder.

 ## Load development environment

-### Only if direnv is not installed
+### Enter development shell manually

-Enter development shell:
+This should only be necessary if you are choosing to **not install** direnv:

 ```bash
 nix develop